With the new year around the corner, business owners are considering new ways to add…

 - High Development Costs – Startups risk significant resources when building a full-fledged product without validating its market viability first.
 This can lead to high development costs and potentially wasted resources.

 - Delayed Time-to-Market – Without an MVP to provide early feedback, startups might spend more time developing a product that doesn’t resonate with the target audience.
-This delay can allow competitors to enter the market first, reducing business’ competitive advantage.
+This delay can allow competitors to enter the market first, reducing businesses’ competitive advantage.

 - Reduced Investor Confidence – Investors often look for evidence of market validation before investing in a startup.
 The absence of an MVP can lower their confidence and prevent startups from securing funding for further development and growth.